DIVD-NL/web-www/_reports/greynoise-s-ukraine-only-list.md

 GreyNoise silently stopped updating the API after 1 Aug 2022 and the DIVD closed this case on August 15, 2022.

-On October 5, 2022, there was an evaluation of DIVD’s ethical commission.
+On October 5, 2022, there was an evaluation by DIVD’s ethical commission.
 The verdict was that this case falls outside the current Code of Conduct (CoC) version because the attacker is more than likely one threat actor.
 The DIVD has stated its position not to cooperate (offensively) in global conflicts in which the Netherlands is not directly involved.

 ## **Timeline**